mohammad5305/pytest.nvim/README.md

 * separate class snippet and function snippet
 * making tests directory if not exist
 * putting snippet in file on tests directory
-* sign for tests on signcolumn
+* put result of tests on signcolumn
+* write CONTRIBUTING file